JosephGillData/website-traffic-etl-airflow/README.md

 ### The Dataset

 The data is stored in `data/traffic_data.csv`.
 This dataset contains information on the network traffic of a site on the 13th August 2021.
-Each row represents a network data point or record.
-There are over 5 columns and over 60,000 rows.
+Each row represents a network data point.
+There are over 60,000 rows and 5 columns.
 Here's an explanation of each column:
 * **bf_date**: The date when the observation occurred.
 * **bf_time**: The time when the observation occurred.
 * **id**: A unique identifier for each observation.